Orlik Aerobatic Team

 History

 Team Orlik displayed for the first time in 1998, and made their international airshow debut the same year at the Royal International Air Tattoo.
 Starting out as a six-ship (a main formation of five and soloist), the team added a second solo pilot in 2000.
-Since then, Team Orlik have displayed with eight or nine aircraft during some seasons, but most commonly with seven planes.
+Since then, Team Orlik have most commonly flown as a seven-ship team, but grew as large as eight or nine aircraft on occasion.

-In 2018 and 2019, Team Orlik flew a reduced sequence due to the PZL-130 upgrade programme, which resulted in fewer aircraft than normal being in active service.
-Many shows were performed with one, two or four aircraft.
+From 2018 until 2021, Team Orlik flew a reduced sequence due to a Polish Air Force PZL-130 upgrade programme, which resulted in fewer aircraft than normal being in active service.
+Shows were performed with between one and four aircraft.

-The team also perform an Orlik Memorial Flight routine, featuring three Orliks and two T-6 Harvards.
+Occasionally, the team also performs an Orlik Memorial Flight routine, featuring three Orliks and two T-6 Harvards.

 Gallery